 Tag pages

-The plan is to have a folder /tag
+The plan is to have a folder /tag at top-level containing

-for each tag some-tag
+files some-tag.md for each tag some-tag.
+Their content

 is just: